 Prepare the kids

-We started the talk about our road trip a few weeks before departure.
-We talked a lot about where we were going, and that we were going to drive for a long time.
-We stressed the LONG time part.
+Once you have prepared the trip, you can start preparing the kids.
+We always start talking about our road trip a few weeks before departure.
+In those talks we talk a lot about where we were going, what we will experience, and that we are going to drive for a long time.
+We stress the LONG time part – as that is what a road trip is.
 There is no point in not sharing this, especially our big kids really like to know what to expect.
 It’s not always easy for them to put in into perspective how long xx hours is, so we like to compare to trips they take on a regular basis “It’s like 4 times going to grandma’s house” or something similar.

 Make sure you have enough food and drinks.